 - Please cut down on giving head.
-Only give to people you know take care of their health fantastically.
+Only give to people you know to take care of their health fantastically.

 - Periodically, get curious.
 Examine your body and go for checkups even when you feel alright.

-- Read stuff during your spare time or at night if you can’t sleep, just pick your phone, read about health stuff, increase your information depth.
+- Read stuff during your spare time or at night.
+If you can’t sleep, just pick your phone, read about health stuff, increase your information depth.

 What I have shared today is to encourage us to take our general health and sex life serious.